xlladdins/xll/docs/Excel4MacrosH-P.md

 **HALT**(cancel\_close)

-Cancel\_close    is a logical value that specifies whether a macro sheet, when encountering the HALT function in an Auto\_Close macro, is closed.
+Cancel\_close&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether a macro sheet, when encountering the HALT function in an Auto\_Close macro, is closed.

   - > If cancel\_close is TRUE, Microsoft Excel halts the macro and
     > prevents the workbook from being closed.